AndreasGkizis/search_tool_project/README.md

 ## Setup
 In this section I will describe how to set this project up.
 The description might seems too detailed but this is how I would appreciate finding it as new to programming.

-It is suggested to use a virtual enviroment when setting up, this way your local system will remain unafftected by the packages involved
+It is suggested to use a virtual environment when setting up, this way your local system will remain unaffected by the packages involved

 **[Here](https://realpython.com/intro-to-pyenv/#virtual-environments-and-pyenv)** is a great guide to using pyenv which has really helped me